LucaOuna/DeoSpeecher/README.md

    cd folder_of_main_code
    python DeoSpeech.py
 ```
 That's it !
-You can henceforth
+Henceforth, you can play with your new speech recognizer.